-The Momentum Machine Tool Company was established in 2015 by Jack Butts, Bill and Tim O’Connell, and Pitch Tseng, who are present owners.
-The rallying purpose of the group was to solve three sets of shortcomings historically endured by users of CNC vertical turning lathes (VTLs).
-Specifically:
+The Momentum Machine Tool Company was established in 2015 by present owners Jack Butts, Bill and Tim O’Connell, and Pitch Tseng.
+Their rallying purpose was to solve three sets of shortcomings historically endured by users of CNC vertical turning lathes (VTLs).
+Specifically, the group held as goals:

-How did the the VTL market niche become so underserved?
+How did the the VTL market niche become so underserved to begin with?
 Historically, the largest machine tool builders have underinvested in the space.
 A patchwork of smaller builders and importers filled the void.
 And the shortcomings above became the norm.

 Momentum’s founders had other businesses with longstanding, good customers who routinely expressed these reservations about then-available VTLs.
 Jack Butts had started AmTTech in 1993 and grown his Texas-based distributor of diverse machine tool types to be a leading sales and service provider in the state.
 And brothers Bill and Tim O’Connell are the second-generation owners of Buffalo-based O’Connell Machinery, since 1951 a national rebuilder of Bullard and other manual VTLs.
 Though both companies earned outstanding reputations and loyal followings, neither could recommend a new CNC VTL that fully satisfied customers.
 So Jack, Bill, and Tim resolved to do better for them.